 Annuity.org articles are spellchecked, grammatically correct and typo-free.
 Annuity.org editors may revise content for clarity, logic, flow and meaning.
 Annuity.org only uses credible sources of information.

 This includes reputable industry sources, select financial publications, credible nonprofits, official government reports, court records and interviews with qualified experts.

 An income annuity is an annuity contract that converts all or part of a consumer’s savings into a guaranteed stream of income, either for the consumer’s lifetime or for a specified number of years.
-These payments can begin right away, in the case of an immediate annuity, or at a later time when the product is a deferred annuity.
+These payments can begin right away, as is the case with an immediate annuity, or at a later time, as with deferred annuities.

-Income annuities are contracts with insurance companies that provide the contract holder with a stream of income in exchange for one or more premium payments.
-The income schedule can be monthly, quarterly or annual, as long as the payments are consistent.
+Income annuities provide the contract holders with a stream of income in exchange for one or more premium payments.
+The income schedule can be monthly, quarterly or annual, as a form of guaranteed, periodic income.

-To illustrate this difference, consider Webster’s New World College Dictionary’s definition of the word “annuity.”
+To illustrate the income-generating strategy behind buying an annuity, consider Webster’s New World College Dictionary’s definition of the word “annuity.”

 - a payment of a fixed sum of money at regular intervals of time, esp. yearly

 - an investment yielding periodic payments during the annuitant's lifetime, for a stated number of years, or in perpetuity

 The origin of the term is from the Latin word for “annual.”
 Hence, annuity contracts were originally intended to guarantee steady, regular income.